BANGAUTOGLASS

 If your Genesis door glass was broken in a break-in, a road debris strike, or another incident covered under your comprehensive auto insurance policy, you may have little or no out-of-pocket cost depending on your deductible and coverage terms.
 Comprehensive coverage typically handles glass damage from events other than collisions — but your specific policy terms and deductible determine what you'll actually pay.

 If you haven't started an insurance claim yet, Bang AutoGlass can help you understand the process and assist you in getting it moving.
-We're not able to file the claim on your behalf, but we can walk you through what information you'll likely need and help make the process as smooth as possible once you're ready to schedule your replacement.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Getting Your Genesis Back to Normal